thunderclient/thunder-client-support/README.md

 <a name="privacy"></a>
 ## Privacy
 * Basic anonymised telemetry data of extension usage is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry), No Personal or request data is collected.
 You can opt out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry)
-* There is no backend or cloud sync currently, all the data is stored locally on your computer.
+* There is no backend or cloud sync, all the data is stored locally on your computer.